We're Here for You

-Joint custody can be broken down into three different subcategories including, joint legal custody, joint physical custody and a combination of both.
+Joint custody can be broken down into three different subcategories including:

 - 1. Joint Legal Custody: When a judge concludes both parents have joint legal custody, this gives both parents the legal right to make decisions regarding how their children should be raised.
 This could include the type of medical attention and health care, religious upbringing, schools the children attend and extracurricular activities.